nofursad/portfolio_project_1/README.md

 No Unfixed Bugs

 ### Validator Testing
-HTML: I tested the code through the official *W3C validator* and all test pass without any error.
+HTML: I tested the code through the official **W3C validator** and all test pass without any error.

-CSS:  I tested the code through the official *W3C (Jigsaw) validator* and all test pass without any error.
+CSS:  I tested the code through the official **W3C (Jigsaw) validator** and all test pass without any error.

 Accessibility: I have confirmed that texts on the website are easy to read by choosing the right color and fonts.
 And confirm website is accessible by running it through *lighthouse* in devtools.

 ![Accessibility](https://nofursad.github.io/portfolio_project_1/assets/images/readme/Validity.png)

 ## Deployment

 I have used GitHub to deployed the website.
-Below are the steps that i took to deploy the website:
+Below are the steps that I took to deploy the website:
-1. In the GitHub repository, navigate to the Setting tab.
+1. In the GitHub repository, navigate to the Setting tab.<br />
 2. From the source section drop-down menu, select the Master Branch.
 3. Once the master branch has been selected, the page provided the link to the completed website.